 - Jesse L. Gilmore Prize for Service to the History Department (Undergraduate)

 - Meritorious Service to the History Department (Graduate)

 These prizes are awarded each spring at the end-of-year reception in mid-June.
 They are not self-nominating; student records are used to determine the GPA awards.
 For the service awards, professors and other interested people submit names to the Friends of History Board and one is chosen from among those names submitted.

 Seminar Paper Awards: These awards of $50-$100, established by Phi Alpha Theta in 1986 and funded by the Friends of History organization, are given annually to outstanding papers written for history seminars (courses listed as HST 407/507) at both the undergraduate and graduate levels.
 These awards are not self-nominating; professors submit worthy papers after each term of teaching a seminar class and the officers of Phi Alpha Theta judge them blindly and choose the winners.

 Frederic Tudor Business History Awards: These awards, of up to $400, are given annually to outstanding papers in business history, both at the undergraduate and graduate levels.
-(For more information on Frederic Tudor, click here.)
-These awards are not self-nominating; professors submit worthy papers after each term of teaching an eligible course.
+(More information on Frederic Tudor) These awards are not self-nominating; professors submit worthy papers after each term of teaching an eligible course.
 Each April, the officers of Phi Alpha Theta judge them blindly and choose the winners.

 Note: The scholarships and awards listed below are offered by granting organizations outside of the Oregon State System of Higher Education (OSSHE).
 For more complete information, click on the links below.